evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

     - I plan on reviewing more front end development materials to refresh my memory.
 I also plan on working with the other front end developers to create components for our web app.

+##### Wenxuan Liu
+    - Goals from last week: N/A for this week's report

+    - After we discussed about project toolset, I read through a project I did in CSE311.
+    That project uses SparkJava and React, which is similar to the general structure of our project.

+    - I find out I forget a lot of React, so I will focus on refresh my React skills.
+    I will also complete tasks in frond/back end that we aim to finish.